capistrano/sshkit/EXAMPLES.md

 machine running the code, if that's a Windows box, the paths may be incorrectly joined according to the expectations of the machine receiving the commands.

-## Do not care about the host block:
+## Do not care about the host block

     on hosts do
       # The |host| argument is optional, it will